SwissDataScienceCenter/renku-design-docs/roadmap.md

 Want a feature that's not on here?
 [Submit a feature request!](https://github.com/SwissDataScienceCenter/renku/issues/new/choose)

+> [!IMPORTANT]
+> We are building the next version of Renku!
+(Currently referred to Renku 1.0) Would you like to get involved in shaping the future of Renku?
+Interested to participate in our user research?
+Get in touch! hello@renku.io

 ## March 2023

 - [🤖 Renku 1.0 Compute Sessions](feature-pitches/010-compute-sessions/compute-sessions.md.md) - **planned**